In this step you will:

 Desktop research is a review of existing research for information relevant to a project’s needs.

-In to support gender impact assessments you will find a list of open-source Victorian and Australian research and data on gender, by different indicators, including workforce participation, education, health, and violence against women.
+In Templates and resources to support gender impact assessments you will find a list of open-source Victorian and Australian research and data on gender, by different indicators, including workforce participation, education, health, and violence against women.
 This should be a helpful starting point.
 The diagram below also provides some ideas on ways you could focus your research.

 For more information

 To read more about desktop research see the Victorian Government website: www.vic.gov.au/desktop-research

 You can also find a useful step-by-step guide to conducting desktop research here: www.thisisservicedesigndoing.com/methods/secondary-research

 You may also have access to the Victorian Government Library Service to access academic journals and previous government evaluations and reports on issues related to gender.

 Victoria’s Gender Equality Baseline Report 2019 provides an overview of the current status of gender equality in Victoria and is a useful reference.